 A conventional oven is the traditional type of oven that uses radiant heat to cook foods.
 The heat comes from below.
 It heats and cooks foods as it rises through the oven.
-Small conventional ovens, around the size of a microwave oven, are called toaster ovens.
+Small conventional ovens, around the size of a microwave oven, are called toaster ovens or mini ovens.

 There is a variation of conventional ovens called convectional ovens.
 Convectional ovens are almost like conventional ovens with the main difference being the presence of a fan that circulates the heat from below around the oven more evenly.